-Since March 2020 the global pandemic of COVID-19 has caused turbulence and uncertainty in the United States and international markets and economies which has adversely effected our workforce, liquidity, financial conditions, revenues, profitability and business operations.
-Generally COVID-19 had caused us to require that much of our workforce work from home and has restricted the ability of our personnel to travel for marketing purposes or to service our customers.
-The Company experienced a sudden drop in scan volume for a short term period and the Company has been steadily recovering to pre-COVID-19 levels.
-At the end of fiscal year ending June 30, 2020, the Company was able to enact certain decisions to allow the Company to survive during the global pandemic and from further losses or additional decreases in scan volume.
-The Company also received some government stimulus funds from the Paycheck Protection Program ('PPP') program and Medicare advances/stimulus payments.
-The Company has been able to navigate through these challenges and avoid any significant disruption of the business and the volume has risen back almost to pre-COVID-19 levels.
+The global pandemic of COVID-19 has caused turbulence and uncertainty in the United States and international markets and economies which has adversely effected our workforce, liquidity, financial conditions, revenues, profitability and business operations.
+The Company was able to enact certain decisions to allow the Company to navigate the global pandemic and from further losses, additional decreases in scan volume and avoid any significant disruption of the business.
+The Company must now take into account the severity, duration and recurrence of new strains of the COVID-19 virus which adds a new dimension to the challenges and uncertainty facing our business and the world economy in general.
 Although we are unable to predict if there will be additional consequences on our operations from the continuing global pandemic of COVID-19, the Company believes with the positive cash flows, low debt and cash on hand, it will be able to continue operations going forward.